If you’re planning on visiting South Florida on your next vacation with the kids, then Jungle Island simply has to be on your itinerary.

 The Crossings is Jungle Island’s most famous exhibit because it features the beautiful, rare Liger.
 In this exhibit, you’ll also find lions and tigers.

-Flamingo Lake is filled with bring colored flamingo and attracts the attention of all of the park’s guests.
+Flamingo Lake is filled with brightly-colored flamingo and attracts the attention of all of the park’s guests.

 If you’re going to be in the South Florida area, there are quite a few family-friendly attractions you can enjoy.

-Take a short drive down to South Beach and you can go on a famous Duck Tour of South Beach.
-On the Duck Tour you’ll go on a tour inside of a vehicle which drives both on dry land and in the water.
+- Take a short drive down to South Beach and hop on a Duck Tour of South Beach.

 Places to Eat Nearby

 After their recent renovations, Jungle Island has a bunch of exciting food options that will please everyone from the most discerning foodie to the pickiest kid.
 They also now boast a Concrete Beach Brewery trailer for adults to enjoy great local craft beer.

 If you had back to the mainland and a little big south, you’ll run into a major dining district complete with Italian fare, Mediterranean, sandwich shops, various types of Latin American cuisine, and new American offerings.
 For those looking for a special, family-friendly dining experience, there are also a Bubba Gump Shrimp Co. and a Hard Rock Cafe.

 Save on Tickets with a Go Miami Card

 Remember, the Go Miami® Card is the best choice for maximum savings and flexibility, which includes Jungle Island tickets, plus admission to your choice of other top attractions.